What are my funding options for a Notre Dame education?

-To become eligible for accommodations, a student must register with Disability Services by providing recent documentation of their disability.
+To become eligible for accommodations, a student must register with Sara Bea Disability Services by providing recent documentation of their disability.
 Registered students are responsible for requesting accommodations each semester.
-For more information, please visit Disability Services.
+For more information, please visit Sara Bea Disability Services.

 You will need a warm coat, hat, gloves, and boots.
 To assist you in items to bring to campus, please see our suggested checklist.

 The online JOBboard is a great place to begin your search for employment opportunities.
 The JOBboard is updated as new positions become available.
 If you are interested in working for a particular department and do not see a position listed, please feel free to contact that department directly to inquire about possible employment opportunities.

 Yes.
 All bicycles must be registered with Notre Dame Security Police and display the tag visibly on the bike.
 Registration is free and can be completed in person with your bicycle at Hammes Mowbray Hall, or at one of several registration events held throughout the year.

 As a Notre Dame student, you have the opportunity to purchase season tickets.
 Parents of current students will have the opportunity to participate in the parent game ticket lottery.
-The Athletic Ticket Office will send you information about obtaining tickets in early summer.
+The Athletics Ticket Office will send you information about obtaining tickets in early summer.